John Bosco Kamugisha John Bosco Kamugisha is the Programme Coordinator for GEC in Uganda. Currently, …

 “EM has been the most engaging and interesting journey in my career,” she says, having joined the profession in 2017.
 She recalls a case of a 15-year-old child who came in with severe bradycardia (slowed-heart beat) of 18 beats per minute.
 She was on duty, and they searched for the underlying cause using every possible means, but nothing worked.
 They managed with their usual procedures (atropine and adrenaline), but every time they would stop the drugs, the boy would fall back and get reduced blood flow to the rest of his body.
 “I remember staying overnight, watching to see how the child could be helped because I knew that this condition could be reversed at the Uganda Heart Institute in Kampala, some 269.5kms away.
 We found an ambulance and put the boy on adrenaline for the whole journey of 5 hours.
 For the risk and benefit analysis… well, we just wanted the boy alive so that he could get the specialist care that he needed,” she says.
 About two days later, she received information that the child had survived, received treatment, and was alive!
 “This experience was all a bargain for me because I could have easily given up given the obstacles.
 But then, I knew that this child could die if nothing was done.
 And yet he could live if someone could just do the right thing to put the heartbeat back to the right rate,” she beams with an infectious smile.

 In Uganda, the call for life or death is usually a bargain because of inadequate emergency care.
-You can help us increase the chances of survival among vulnerable communities by donating to our Spring Care campaign.
-We are raising $15,000 to train emergency care professionals to save lives.
-Click HERE to donate and remember to tell someone about the cause!
+You can help us increase the chances of survival among vulnerable communities by donating to this cause.
+Click HERE to donate and feel free to tell someone about the cause!